Dating Emotionally Unavailable Men: A Comprehensive Guide

 - Past trauma: Experiences of abuse, neglect, or other forms of repressed childhood trauma

-- Fear of vulnerability: Opening up emotionally can feel risky, and some men may avoid it to protect themselves from potential hurt.
+can lead to difficulty with emotional intimacy. - Fear of vulnerability: Opening up emotionally can feel risky, and some men may avoid it to protect themselves from potential hurt.

 - Childhood experiences: Early relationships with caregivers can shape a person’s ability to form secure attachments later in life.